 Internships.
 Upper-division students in the college are required to complete an internship program during the summer, normally between the third and fourth years of study.
-In the Environmental Resources degree program the internship is offered as an elective and is not required.
+In the Environmental Resources degree program, the internship is offered as an elective and is not required.

 Attendance.
 Attendance is expected at all classes, laboratories, and seminars and is a criterion for evaluating performance.
 Absences and missing work due to absences may result in failure of a course or academic probation.
 A student may not be excused from attending a class except for medical reasons or other serious personal conditions beyond his or her control.
 Requests for special consideration must be submitted in writing to the instructor.
 If accepted, a student may be allowed to take a late or special examination or to submit missing work.
 Tardiness in contacting the instructor is cause for denying acceptance.
-See university policy regarding religious holidays, page 23.
+For university policy regarding religious holidays, see "Equal Opportunity and Affirmative Action," page 25.